rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 All this does is run Cardinal in a separate goroutine and send it randomised requests.
 Unlike in DST, where you control the number of ticks to run, here you control the test duration.
 Since it uses wall clock time, it'll run much slower than other tests.
 This is why I made the E2E tests disabled by default.
 To run them, pass the `-e2e.run` flag to `go test`.

 The usage API is also similar to DST, but instead of passing a function to register systems, you'd return the actual `cardinal.World` instead.
-In DST, we randomise Cardinal's config, but in the E2E test we want it to have the same config as production to test more realistically:
+In DST, we randomise Cardinal's config, but in the E2E test, we want it to have the same config as production to test more realistically:

 ```go